digitalbricklayer/techteapotcom/content/posts/everything-has-metrics-even-this-blog.md

 Probably hasn't helped that the blog boom, such as it was, has long since passed.
 A lot of the conversations that were happening on blogs have now moved over to Twitter.

 Still a place for the blog though.
-Kinda hard talking about sys admin in 140 characters. :)
+Kinda hard talking about sys admin in 140 characters. :smile:

 P.S.
 One of the more humbling things about the email subscribers is that a lot of them have subscribed for getting on for 7 years.
-I bow down to your fortitude. ;)
+I bow down to your fortitude. :wink: